mikea/crabbox/README.md

+Crabbox is a single-binary RFID & GPIO-controlled jukebox for RaspberryPI

-Crabbox is a single-binary AI-assisted Rust rewrite of [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID).
+Crabbox is AI-assisted Rust implementation inspired by [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID).

 ## Introduction

 Several years ago I have built a jukebox for my son based on [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID).

-Unfortunately, when my SD card fully died I discovered that the original software is stale and doesn't work even on bookworm (it is Trixie era at the time of the writing).
-After fighting buster image I decided to rewrite all of it from scratch in Rust using Codex.
+Unfortunately, when SD card completely died I discovered that the  software is stale and doesn't work even on bookworm (it is already Trixie era at the time of the writing).
+I engaged Codex to recreate the needed functionality from scratch.

+## Status

+I run this on my son's `Crabbox I` device (see picture below).

 ## Requirements